-The combination tax and revenue Certificates of Obligation, Series 2015 (the 2015 Certificates) were issued in 2015, and mature in various amounts annually through February 15, 2017, with a stated coupon rate of 0.750% and are collateralized by a levy of ad valorem tax revenue and lien on and pledge of surplus revenues.
+The combination tax and revenue Certificates of Obligation, Series 2015 (the 2015 Certificates) were issued in 2015.
+Prior to being paid in full in 2017, the 2015 Certificates matured in various amounts annually through February 15, 2017, with a stated coupon rate of 0.750%.
+The 2015 Certificates were collateralized by a levy of ad valorem tax revenue and lien on and pledge of surplus revenues.